KrisTarling/platform-wp/readme.md

 #### Features:

-### Bootstrap grid with Mixins!
+### Bootstrap 3 grid with Mixins!
 Sass variable breakpoints & column width mixins

 No more assigning unsemantic classes like `.col-lg-8.col-lg-offset-3` to your HTML & PHP

-If you want your sidebar to be six columns wide at screen width 992px and above, just add the following to md.sass
+If you want the sidebar to be six columns wide at screen width 992px and above, just add the following to `md.sass`:
 ```sass
 .sidebar
   +col($six)